 Sometimes, our problems can pile up to the extent where we almost forget where they begin and where they end.
 By taking the time to clearly write out every single problem you have, you can often be left surprised by the actual content of your worries.

-You can download my free template right here, or follow along to use this method.
+You can download my free worksheet right here, or follow along to use this method.

 Start off by grabbing a piece of paper or a notebook.
 Label it, “All My Current Problems” then start compiling a detailed list of every worry.
 Make sure to leave a block of space between each problem as you’ll be coming back later and filling in each section with more stuff.

 Once you’re done with the entire list, take a minute to tune into how you feel.
 You’ll probably feel way better already!
 There is something incredibly cathartic about emptying your brain of all your worries and putting them out in the world on paper instead.

 Now, go back over each problem and start making bullet points about what caused the problem, and then, what solutions you have at your disposal.

 Go through this process for each problem.
 I guarantee that by the end of this exercise, you’ll feel loads better and be ready to deal with your worries head-on because you’ll now have a detailed action-plan!

 You might also find during this exercise that some of problems were far smaller than you thought or maybe didn’t even exist outside of your head, allowing you to finally fully let go of them.